se-edu/se-book/errorHandling/assertions/what/text.md

 <tip-box>

-:package: In the Java code below, suppose we set an assertion that `timeout` returned by `Config.getTimeout()` is greater than `0`.
+{{ icon_example }} In the Java code below, suppose we set an assertion that `timeout` returned by `Config.getTimeout()` is greater than `0`.
 Now, if the `Config.getTimeout()` returned `-1` in a specific execution of this line, the runtime can detect it as a _assertion failure_ -- i.e. an assumption about the expected behavior of the code turned out to be wrong which could potentially be the result of a bug -- and take some drastic action such as terminating the execution.

 ```java
 int timeout = Config.getTimeout();